gazawayj/wmiTool/README.md

 # wmiTool
 wmiTool is a lightweight learning project to explore **Windows Management Instrumentation (WMI)** and full-stack development.
-It collects system information from a server backend and displays it through a modern Angular frontend.
+It collects system information from a server backend and displays it through an Angular frontend.

 ---